runpod/docs/docs/serverless/workers/concurrent-handler.md

     - Returning the adjusted concurrency level.

 The `update_request_rate` function simulates monitoring request patterns for adaptive scaling.
-In this example, we use a simple random number generator to simulate changing request patterns.
+This example uses a simple random number generator to simulate changing request patterns.
 In a production environment, you would:
     - Track actual request counts and response times.
     - Monitor system resource usage, such as CPU and memory.
     - Adjust concurrency based on real performance metrics.